 You may need to work closely with your obstetrician/gynecologist as well as your hepatologist (liver specialist) regarding the safety and timing of your pregnancy.
 Your doctor(s) may want to monitor you especially closely if you do become pregnant to make sure that your liver is functioning properly and that you -- and your baby -- are as healthy as possible.

-- Q What is non-alcoholic fatty liver disease (NAFLD) a public health issue?
+- Q Why is non-alcoholic fatty liver disease (NAFLD) a public health issue?

-- Q Should I talk to my doctor about non-alcoholic fatty liver disease on a daily basis?
+- Q Should I talk to my doctor about non-alcoholic fatty liver disease?

-- Q How do I care for someone with non-alcoholic fatty liver disease?
+- Q What should someone with non-alcoholic fatty liver disease avoid?

 - Q Can I drink alcohol if I have nonalcoholic fatty liver disease (NAFLD)?